zBlock-1/RLN-audit-report/README.md

     - Poseidon hash fucntion is collision-resistant, resistant to differential, algebraic, and interpolation attacks.
     - The trusted setup will be done correctly and all relevant artifacts kept safe.
 - The Merkle tree used for membership proof is assumed to be secure against second-preimage attacks.
 - Social engineering attacks are still a valid way to break the system.
-ECDSA has several nonce based attacks.
-It is very important that the client side confirguration doesn't leak any nonce data or any app metadata that can reduce the security of guessing nonce for the ECDSA.
-- Clarify the proper usage of each template, where assertions about the valuation of its inputs (pre-conditions) should be satisfied when calling the template.
-- Write a detailed check list of things to do on the client side.
-This can help the developers not make standard mistakes of not validating the inputs and outputs and there by resulting into underconstrained related critical bugs.
+An attacker can obtain the `identitySecret` signal of a user by using methods such as social engineering, phishing attacks, or exploiting vulnerabilities in the user's system.
+- The security of the circuit also depends on the secrecy of the `identitySecret` signal, which is assumed to be kept secret by the user.
+- The security of the circuit depends on the security of the cryptographic primitives used for range checks and SSS share calculations.
 - Overall, the code demonstrates good implementation of mathematical operations and basic functionality.
 However, it could benefit from more extensive documentation and additional testing and verification procedures.